 September 5th pays tributes to the contributions of the teachers.
-It is the birth anniversary of renowned educator Dr Sarvepalli Radhakrishnan who was a scholar, former President of India and above all a transformational teacher.
+It is the birth anniversary of renowned educator Dr. Sarvepalli Radhakrishnan who was a scholar, former President of India, and above all a transformational teacher.
 He rose above celebrations of his own birthday to celebrate the teachers and gave credit to their efforts all over India.
 Prime Minister Narendra Modi rightly quoted which mentioned that ‘Teaching is not just a profession but a Jeevan Dharm (A way of life)’.

-Today it is indeed time and an auspicious day to celebrate our precious teachers not only as educators, facilitators, and mentors but as our very own frontline warriors!!
+Today is indeed a time and an auspicious day to celebrate our precious teachers not only as educators, facilitators, and mentors but as our very own frontline warriors!!
 Many of us have come from a generation where teaching and learning stemmed from the Gurukul system to textbooks, chalk, and talk, yet in this new age and era we remember our teachers fondly.
-They found their own ways to help us learn and help deal with our physical, social, and emotional setting as well.
+They found their own ways to help us learn and help deal with our physical, social, and emotional settings as well.
 From the teachers who were available to hugs, good cheer, and personal attention they went behind the screen, untouchable, yet reaching out to all those under their care using a variety of different tools and strategies.
 From Ready-Set-Go in the month of March 2020 our teachers have been transforming themselves from national citizens into global digital citizens.

-As teachers began implementing guidelines and recommendations on the use of digital toolboxes, they also gradually found themselves balancing, educating and providing feedback to students remotely.
+As teachers began implementing guidelines and recommendations on the use of digital toolboxes, they also gradually found themselves balancing, educating, and providing feedback to students remotely.

 Yet, the path was not easy.
-There may have been roadblocks as there may have been times when they have not been able to reach out to those students who were economically geographically, socially or emotionally unreachable, yet try they did!!
-Being sandwiched in between the administration, parents and students they have been at the helm of coordination and execution of standards and practice and have tirelessly kept the rhythm and the beat of the school policies.
+There may have been roadblocks as there may have been times when they have not been able to reach out to those students who were economically geographically, socially, or emotionally unreachable, yet try they did!!
+Being sandwiched in between the administration, parents, and students they have been at the helm of coordination and execution of standards and practice and have tirelessly kept the rhythm and the beat of the school policies.
 Amidst all this burnout they also attempted to take care of their families, while some of them lost their jobs, moved on to other jobs and many even lost their lives and loved ones to the pandemic.

-But the world has to move on and online learning is the new direction which will bring in the transformational shift in the education system.
-The online scenario and teachers being teachers, are putting in their whole and soul to help students learn how to learn and win over the situation they are in.
+But the world has to move on and online learning is the new direction that will bring in the transformational shift in the education system.
+The online scenario and teachers being teachers are putting in their whole soul to help students learn how to learn and win over the situation they are in.
 While statistics say learning has dipped, there are so many who have also gained and taken advantage of online learning to bridge the gaps and climb up that ladder of learning, with age and economic situation as ‘no bar’.

-Authors, educators and visionaries have anticipated and urgently communicated the need for this change in our outlook and system in various ways, yet we did not listen, or must I say we chose not to listen.
+Authors, educators, and visionaries have anticipated and urgently communicated the need for this change in our outlook and system in various ways, yet we did not listen, or must I say we chose not to listen.